Site menu

 Fats

 A small amount of fat in your diet is an important part of a healthy, balanced diet.
-It can help your body to absorb certain vitamins.
+It can help your body absorb certain vitamins.

 Saturated fats

 Too much saturated fat can increase the amount of cholesterol (a harmful fatty substance) in our blood.
-The blood carries cholesterol as:

 Eating too much saturated fat can raise "bad" LDL cholesterol in your blood.
 This increases the risk of heart disease and stroke.
+"Good" HDL cholesterol can have a positive effect by helping to remove excess cholesterol from the blood and transporting it to the liver for disposal.

 On average, men should have no more than 30g of saturated fat a day.
 On average, women should have no more than 20g of saturated fat a day.
 This is about 11% of your daily calorie intake.